-- B3.11.1 The Clinical Program shall have one (1) or more designated staff with appropriate training and education to assist in the provision of pre-cellular therapy product administration-patient_recipient evaluation, treatment, and post-administration follow-up and care.
-Designated staff shall include the following as applicable to the cellular therapy product: - B3.11.1.1 Dietary staff capable of providing dietary consultation regarding the nutritional needs of the cellular therapy recipient, including enteral and parenteral support, and appropriate dietary advice to avoid food-borne illness.
+- B3.11.1 The Clinical Program shall have one (1) or more designated staff with appropriate training and education to assist in the provision of pre-cellular therapy product administration recipient evaluation, treatment, and post-administration follow-up and care.
+Designated staff shall include the following as applicable to the cellular therapy product:

-B3.11.1.1 Dietary staff.
+- B3.11.1.1 Dietary staff.

 - B3.11.1.2 Social Services staff.

 - B3.11.1.3 Psychology services staff.

 - B3.11.1.4 Physical therapy staff.

-- B3.11.1.5 Data Management staff sufficient to comply with B9.